 You may raise a defense against an MIP charge.
 The validity of the defenses depends largely upon state and local laws.
 Some MIP defenses include:

 - There Was No Alcohol in the Container Held by the Minor: The burden may be on the defendant to show that the container they were holding lacked alcohol (typically when the container indicates alcohol is present in the drink).
 In some states, where a sealed container is labeled as containing an alcoholic beverage, the label is prima facie evidence that the container includes alcohol.
 Other factors come into play, so consultation with an attorney is paramount.

 - The Minor Legally Consumed Alcohol: Some states border jurisdictions where 19- and 20-year-olds may legally consume alcohol.
 In Michigan, for example, a 19-year-old may contest an MIP charge by claiming they drank alcohol in Canada, where it is legal.
 Thus, the underage defendant has an affirmative defense that they consumed the alcohol in a venue where doing so is legal.

 - The Alcohol Was Consumed in a Religious Service: If a minor drank alcohol as part of a religious service (e.g., sacramental wine, Sabbath wine), they may be able to defend an MIP charge.

 Minor in Possession: Related Resources

-If you or a relative is arrested for being a minor in possession of alcohol or illicit drugs, the consequences to future employment can be devastating.
-Your best move is to get in touch with a local drug crime lawyer as soon as possible.
+If you or a relative are a young adult who is arrested for being a minor in possession of alcohol or illicit drugs, the consequences to future employment can be devastating.
+If convicted, this offense can result in a criminal record.